jmit-modern/rails-react-crud-app/README.md

 https://rubyinrails.com/2019/11/19/rails-react-js-application-with-crud-operation/

-In this projec we changed some code so you can start integration rapidly by removing hello_world controllers, views and react components.
+In this project we changed some code so you can start integration rapidly by removing hello_world controllers, views and react components.